 Explain to your children that it will be very crowded and they should hold on to you or someone with you at all times.
 Should they get lost, make sure they know to approach a police officer and have them contact you.
 While putting your contact information in your child’s backpack is a great idea, make sure it’s somewhere visible, too.
 A badge around their neck, or even your phone number written on their arm in marker, is a smart move for an event like this.

 Can I bring a sign?
 Yes.
 Whether your child is old enough to comprehend what’s taking place, or they just love arts and crafts, it’s a good excuse break out the supplies and create a sign together.
-There’s no restriction or size or material, but organizers are urging marchers to be civil, and mindful that families will be in the group.
-If you attach your sign to a post or pole, make sure it can’t be mistaken for a weapon or accidentally injure someone.
+Just don’t attach it to a post or a pole, which isn’t allowed this year.

 Why am I going?
 If you’ve decided to attend the march, and bring your kids, talk to them about it.
 They may get the spectacle, but not fully understand the reasons for it.
 Tell them why you feel the march is important, how they can benefit from it, and what you hope they learn from it.

 What if I have other questions?
 The march’s website has FAQs and information on accessibility.

 How do I avoid the whole thing?
 If you’re not interested in the march, take the same approach you would on a weekend day when there’s a big race or fundraising walk around the art museum.
 Away from the area around the march, city life should be largely unaffected.
 In other words, this isn’t the pope’s visit, or even the Democratic National Convention.

 Photographs by Laura Swartz.
 Contributing writer Brenda Hillegas contributed to this report.